 The Small-scale Renewable Energy Scheme creates a financial incentive for individuals and small businesses to install eligible small-scale renewable energy systems such as solar panel systems, small-scale wind systems, small-scale hydro systems, solar water heaters and air source heat pumps.
 It does this through the creation of small-scale technology certificates which

 legal obligation to buy and

 surrender to the Clean Energy Regulator on a quarterly basis.

-Small-scale technology certificates can be created following the installation of an eligible system, and are calculated by the amount of electricity a system produces or replaces (that is, electricity from non-renewable sources).
+Small-scale technology certificates can be created following the installation of an eligible system, and are calculated based on the amount of electricity a system produces or replaces (that is, electricity from non-renewable sources).

 Under the Small-scale Renewable Energy Scheme, eligible small-scale renewable energy systems may be entitled to small-scale technology certificates, which can be sold to recoup a portion of the cost of purchasing and installing the system.

 Small-scale renewable systems which may be eligible for certificates include: